0xClear/GreetDeveloper/README.md

-- 👋 Hi, I’m Mustafa
+- 👋 Hi, Ich bin Mustafa
-- 👀 I’m interessted in Web Development Programming
+- 👀 Ich interessiere mich für Webentwicklungsprogrammierung.

+- Willkommen in der faszinierenden Welt der Webentwicklungsprogrammierung!
 <!---
 GreetDeveloper/GreetDeveloper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.